bonsai-rx/docs/README.md

 - .bonsai folder - files necessary to build a Bonsai environment on Github Actions.
-    - The config.yml file in the .bonsai folder needs to be amended to include any packages that are necessary for running the SVG export for sample [Bonsai workflows](#bonsai-workflows).
+    - The config.yml file in the .bonsai folder needs to be amended to include any packages that are necessary for running the SVG export for sample Bonsai workflows (see section below)
     - The new Bonsai package itself does not need to be included.

 - .gitignore file - this needs to be updated to ignore workflow files (i.e. .bonsai packages env).